 top of page

 Kiana Rawji is a Canadian director, writer, and producer based in Brooklyn, New York.
 She recently graduated summa cum laude from Harvard College with a joint concentration in Film and History & Literature.
-Through fiction and nonfiction film, she strives to close distances between people while celebrating the differences among them.
-As a Muslim woman and daughter of East African Asian immigrants, she is particularly interested in stories around diasporas & displacement; home & human resilience.
-Her TEDx talks on
+Through film, she strives to close distances between people while celebrating the differences among them.
+As a South Asian Muslim woman and daughter of East African immigrants, Kiana resists binary categorizations and easy answers, leaning into complexity while exploring stories of diaspora, identity, and human resilience.
+Her TEDx talks on Islam and the Cosmopolitan Ethic have reached over 150,000 people worldwide.

-extraordinary woman fighting HIV & gender-based-violence in a Kenyan slum.
-And her 2023 fiction film, INSIDE JOB, is about an Indian woman who suspects her African domestic workers of stealing jewelry in 1970s Nairobi.
-The film received the Harvard Film Department’s Arnheim Prize for most outstanding interdisciplinary project & premiered at the Chicago South Asian Film Festival.
-INSIDE JOB & MAMA OF MANYATTA both screened at the Nanji Family Foundation Auditorium at the Aga Khan Museum in Toronto.
+Kiana's 2021 documentary, LONG DISTANCE, about migrant workers at an Albertan meat plant, won the Grand Jury Prize for Best Alberta Short Film at the 2021 Calgary International Film Festival.
+Her 2023 documentary, MAMA OF MANYATTA—which screened at the 2023 Pan African Film Festival, Essence Film Festival & Zanzibar International Film Festival, with a Special Jury Mention—follows an extraordinary woman fighting HIV & gender-based-violence in a Kenyan slum.
+And her 2023 fiction film, INSIDE JOB, is about an Indian woman who suspects her African domestic workers of theft in 1970s Nairobi.
+It received the Harvard Film Department’s prize for most outstanding interdisciplinary project & premiered at the Chicago South Asian Film Festival.
+INSIDE JOB & MAMA OF MANYATTA have also screened at independent theatres in the US, Canada, and East Africa.

 bottom of page